 If you have a stain remover (any kind that you buy in a regular store) that contains enzymes, you can use this on the stain.
 Allow it to sit for at least 10 minutes before rinsing with cold water.
 Repeat if necessary.

 Avoid using scented soaps on synthetic fabrics or cloth pads.
 Fragrances absorb into the fabric and may interfere with future absorbency.
 It can also cause skin sensitivity issues.

-If the stain is very small, you can try using spit.
+Believe it or not, if the stain is very small you can try using spit.
 Apply to both sides of the stain and let it sit overnight.
 Rinse well with cold water.
 This may sound silly but there is a digestive enzyme in spit that does break down blood — but it works slowly.
 This is ideal for small spots and doesn’t work well on large areas.

 If you have a large area of blood you can try meat tenderizer, which contains an enzyme that breaks down protein.
 Wet the stain with cold water and sprinkle tenderizer on top.
 Allow it sit for 15-30 minutes and then rinse with cold water.